elsampsa/valkka-core/README.md

 And you're all set.
 Now you have a terminal that finds both libValkka and the python3 bindings

+### Semi-automated testing

+After having set up your development environment, made changes to the code and succesfully built Valkka, you should run the testsuite.
+Valkka is tested by a series of small executables that are using the library, running under valgrind.
+For some of the tests, valgrind can't be used, due to the GPU direct memory access.
+For these tests, you should (i) run them without valgrind and see if you get video on-screen or (ii) compile valkka with the VALGRIND_DEBUG switch enabled and only after that, run them with valgrind.

+In your build directory, refer to the bash script *run_tests.bash*.
+Its self-explanatory.

+Before running *run_tests.bash" you should edit and run the *set_test_streams.bash* that sets up your test cameras.

 ## Resources

 1. Discussion threads: